15 Different Types of Peperomia Plants for Indoors with Names & Pictures

 String of Turtles Plant, Margic Marmer Peperomia prostrata

-String of Turtles Plant also called Magic Marmer is a compact perennial houseplant that is easy to grow and adapts well to indoor growing conditions.
+String of Turtles Plant also called Magic Marmer is a popular, compact perennial plant that is easy to grow and adapts well to indoor growing conditions.

 5. Variegated Cupid Peperomia (Peperomia scandens 'Variegata')